-Bristol-Myers Squibb has a well-defined strategy to transform itself into a BioPharma leader of the future.
-We are combining the passion and entrepreneurial spirit of a leading-edge biotech company with the experience and capabilities of a major pharmaceutical company.
+Bristol-Myers Squibb has transformed itself into a BioPharma leader.
+We have combined the passion and entrepreneurial spirit of a leading-edge biotech company with the experience and capabilities of a major pharmaceutical company.

 One of the ways we are doing this is through innovative partnerships with external companies led by our Business Development team.